 Public schools in the area

 Your J-2 dependents (children) can enroll into a local school in the city where you reside.
-Feel free to contact the school district of the city:
+Please feel free to contact the school district of the city directly for more information: